GRAMMY Nominee "Americana/Cajun/Zydeco category"

 - and events worldwide.

-o One of Lisa’s music videos featured on AOL.com, ESPN, FoxNews and YouTube
+o One of Lisa’s music videos featured on AOL.com, ESPN, FoxNews, Nickelodeon and YouTube

 o Pollstar Box Office sellouts - US and European dates

-o Celebrating almost 20 years as a band!
+o Celebrating over 23 years as a band!

-o New song "More Than Anything" available for free use to
+o Song "More Than Anything" available for free use to

 o Touring in over 20 countries -